robertoragno/robertoragno.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Candidate in Archaeology at the University of Bari, Italy.
+subtitle: PhD in Archaeology at the University of Bari, Italy.

 profile:
   align: right